scalar-labs/scalar-kubernetes/docs/SetupDatabase.md

 ## DynamoDB

 By default, Amazon DynamoDB is available for all AWS users.
 You do not need to configure anything manually.
-Scalar schema tool or schema loading [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.
+Scalar schema tool [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.

 ### Scale Performance

 DynamoDB performance can be adjusted using the following parameters